Cr4ckC4t/pam-pwlogger/README.md

 ## Disclaimer

 Tinkering with PAM can easily break your entire authentication.
-Use at own risk.
+Use at your own risk.

 ## Resources
 [1] https://documentation.suse.com/sled/15-SP1/html/SLED-all/cha-pam.html